memgraph/documentation/pages/configuration/exposing-system-metrics.md

 ## Configuring the HTTP endpoint

 The default address and port for the metrics server is `0.0.0.0:9091`, and can be configured using [configuration flags](/configuration/configuration-settings)
 `--metrics-address` and `--metrics-port`.
-If you need help changing the configuration follow [the how-to guide](/configuration/configuration-settings).
+If you need help changing the configuration follow [the documentation](/configuration/configuration-settings).

 ## System metrics